influxdata/influxdb/pkg/csv2lp/README.md

 test available=true 5
 ```
 ## CSV Data On Input
 This library supports all the concepts of [flux result annotated CSV](https://v2.docs.influxdata.com/v2.0/reference/syntax/annotated-csv/#tables) and provides a few extensions that allow to process existing/custom CSV files.
-The conversion to lineprotocol is driven by contents of annotation rows and layout of the header row.
+The conversion to line protocol is driven by contents of annotation rows and layout of the header row.

 #### New data types
 Existing [data types](https://v2.docs.influxdata.com/v2.0/reference/syntax/annotated-csv/#data-types) are supported.
 The CSV input can also contain the following data types that are used to associate a column value to a part of a protocol line